joemecha/playlist_history_generator/README.md

-[X] Add devise, authorize user check, sign in/up, logout functionality [X] Add annotate gem and generate schema comments for all models [X] Update user with admin field, begin using policies to control visibility and functionality of data scraping [ ] Restrict registration to members of the current league [ ] Decide how to handle secrets safely
+[X] Add devise, authorize user check, sign in/up, logout functionality [X] Add annotate gem and generate schema comments for all models [X] Update user with admin field, begin using policies to control visibility and functionality of data scraping [X] Restrict registration to members of the current league [X] Decide how to handle secrets safely
-[ ] deploy app to host
+[X] deploy app to host
+[ ] Improve load times (e.g. playlist and song index pages)